jorgedlrg/ai-middleware/doc/functional_draft.md

 ## Static concepts

 ### Location
+I'm thinking about refactoring this to **Context** because they don't have to be "physical".
 The idea here is to be able to create **Locations**, which can be hierarchically linked (sub-location) These **Locations** will have
 - Physical description: how the place looks like, what does it have/contain